ibm-wm-transition/webmethods.io-Tableau-Community-Connector/README.md

 Execute `wmio deploy` to deploy this connector to your webmethods.io tenant.
 And `wmio unpublish` to unpublish the published connector app along with triggers and actions associated with the app.

 ![image](https://user-images.githubusercontent.com/20556391/75150886-605ae000-572b-11ea-85df-01c93df60705.png)

+### Tableau Server versions and REST API versions
+Versions of the REST API are made available with releases of Tableau Server.
+The following table lists versions of Tableau Server and of the corresponding REST API and REST API schema versions.

 ## Built With
 Node v8.14.0 and [wmiocli](https://docs.webmethods.io/integration/developer_guide/connector_builder/#gsc.tab=0), webmethod.io's iPaaS Connector Builder CLI.